We offer a wide variety of fact sheets on women's health topics

 -

-Around the third or fourth day after you give birth, your breasts start to produce lots of milk.
+Around the third or fourth day after birth, your breasts start to produce lots of milk.
 This is known as the milk ‘coming in’.
-You may find you have full breasts, initially producing more milk than your baby needs.
+You may have full breasts, initially producing more milk than your baby needs.

 -